 Re-Sharing On Google +: An Online Privacy Problem?

 See, there’s an option on Google+ called “re-sharing.”
-Which means anyone in your inner circle of friends can “re-share” the news of your engagement with people in their circles — and some of their “good friends” are on your “hateration list.”
+Which means anyone in your inner circle of friends can “re-share” the news of your engagement with people in their circles — and some of their “good friends” may be on your “hateration list.”

-Right now, the only easy way to keep information of a personal nature within your inner circle of friends and family is to tell them not to share your news with anyone.
+Right now, the only easy way to keep information of a personal nature within your inner circle of friends and family is to ban them sharing your news with anyone.

 The moral of the story: Make sure your Google privacy settings are how you want them.